-Inoxoft is an Android software development company.
+Inoxoft is an Android software development company and a mobile application development company.
 We provide mobile development and iOS development services, in particular.
-Also, we focus on delivering the best UI/UX design and development services and meet 100% of client needs.
+Also, we focus on delivering the best UI/UX design and development services and meeting 100% of client needs.

 Inoxoft’s UI/UX designers cooperate with every client in the creation of a capturing and unique design.
 We specialize in UX development and custom mobile app development in five spheres:

 Design development at Inoxoft is intertwined with business analysis and requirements definition.
 Our business analyst engages in processing project details for UI/UX designers.
 And, then, the creative team cooperates with the BA to understand solutions completely.
 This strategy helps to achieve mobile design goals.
 And, give you an understanding of how to monetize your app.

 The best outcomes for our client have a long journey, where we implement the following:

 What concerns mobile application design cost, we can provide you with app design cost estimation.
 The cost of mobile app design depends on

 - the number of screens in the application

 - the amount of graphics, images, and requirements